uf-focus-lab/website/src/news/index.md

 ## 2026

+@07/15
+FOCUS lab travelled to Princeton, NJ for ICCP.
+We had five posters and one amazing talk on Foveacam Duo.
+Dr. Koppal also won the [ICCP Photography Competition](https://iccp2026.iccp-conference.org/#photocompetition)!

 @06/16
 Our paper *Anchor Points for Monocular Depth Estimation Under Severe Rolling Shutter Ego-Motion* was accepted to IROS 2026!
 Congratulations to the authors in the FOCUS lab and our collaborators in the RoboPI Lab!

 @05/30
 Our paper *FoveaCam Duo: Foveated Stereo for Standoff Depth Sensing* was accepted to ICCP 2026.
 Congrats to the authors!